ryanmr/ryanrampersad.com/content/work-daugherty.md

 ### Work Updates

+#### March, 2017: <small>Week 52</small>

+- Presented at the Daugherty Office, a presentation on Vue that explained the basics of Vue with a workshop, and explored some of the more complex topics in the Vue ecosystem, like routing, state management and the tooling.

+#### March, 2017: <small>Week 51</small>

+- Attended a local HackerX recruiting event with the Daugherty team, and spoke during our introduction on stage.
+- Participated in a discovery project for large business units to determine if it the consolidation of business logic and user experience among thier respective existing would be possible using provided by a portal.

+#### Late February, 2017: <small>Week 49</small>

+- Completed a progressive web app for the prototype project, built with built with Vue, Webpack, Bulma and more, featuring...
+  - desktop and mobile responsive design
+  - offline assets
+  - offline data with periodic refreshing
+  - connection aware
+- Conducted additional technical interviews for new software engineering candidates.

 #### February, 2017: <small>Week 44</small>

-- Began a new engagement at a client site, and starting the requirements gathering phase of a prototype program.
+- Began a new engagement at a client site, and starting the requirements gathering phase of a prototype application that will digitize existing paper forms.

 #### January, 2017: <small>Week 43</small>

-- Debuted a short VueJS talk about Vue CLI and using Vue Components at JavaScriptMN, the regional monthly JavaScript meetup event.
+- Debuted a short Vue talk about Vue CLI and using Vue Components at JavaScriptMN, the regional monthly JavaScript meetup event.
 - Presented a copycat presentation for various Dev Center and client site developers at the first Dev Center + Client Site developers collaboration day.

 #### January 1st, 2017: <small>Week 39</small>